 Protein

 In their early years, chicks will need a lot of protein to help them grow.
-Giving them Brussel sprouts, which have 3 grams of protein, will help them develop properly throughout the years.
+Giving them Brussels sprouts, which contain protein, will help them develop properly throughout the years.

 Vitamin K